dotnet/linker/docs/design/reflection-flow.md

 TODO:  Creating a delegate to a potentially linker unfriendly method could be solvable.
 Reflection invoking a potentially linker unfriendly method is hard.
 Both out of scope?
 TODO: It might be possible to apply similar pattern to generic parameters.
 The DynamizallAccessedMembers could be added to the generic parameter declaration and linker could make sure that when it's "assigned to" the requirements are met.

+## Intrinsic recognition of reflection APIs

+While it would be possible to annotate reflection primitives with the proposed DynamicallyAccessedMembers attribute, linker is going to intrinsically recongnize some of the reflection primitives so that it can do a better job at preserving just the pieces that are really needed.

+* `Type.GetMethod`
+* `Type.GetProperty`
+* `Type.GetField`
+* `Type.GetMember`
+* `Type.GetNestedType`

+Are going to be special cased so that if the type and name is exactly known at linking time, only the specific member will be preserved.
+If the name is not known, all matching members are going to be preserved instead.
+Liker may look at other parameters to these methods, such as the binding flags and parameter counts to further restrict the set of members preserved.

+The special casing will also help in situations such as when the type is not statically known and we only have an annotated value - e.g. calling `GetMethod(...BindingFlags.Public)` on a `System.Type` instance annotated as `MemberKinds.PublicMethods` should be considered valid.

 ## Linker unfriendly annotations

 Another annotation will be used to mark methods that are never linker friendly: